Stochastic modeling of superconducting qudits in the dispersive regime

 where $p_{g,e,f}(0)$ are the initial populations in $\ket{g}$, $\ket{e}$, and $\ket{f}$, respectively and $\ket{\alpha_a(t)}$ represent the coherent states of the resonator.
 In addition,

 determine the time evolution of the coherent states entangled with the qutrit states whereas

 with $c_{ab} = c_{ba}^{*}$ for $a \neq b$, govern the oscillation and decay of the off-diagonal terms of the density operator.
+The total decay rates of the coherence are given by

 Since we have ignored $\gamma_{1,ab}$, we observe that the populations of the qutrit do not change over time, a critical feature of the QND measurement.
 However, the coherence terms will decay to zero with additional rates proportional to $\chi_{\text{qr}}$.
 It should be noted that $\alpha_a \alpha_b^*$ is complex in general; hence, the last term in Eq.(\ref{eq:c_ge_diff_eqn_main}), (\ref{eq:c_gf_diff_eqn_main}) or (\ref{eq:c_ef_diff_eqn_main}) contains both a decay and a frequency shift.
 An example of the time evolution of $\hat{\rho}_{\mathcal{SR}}$ is plotted in Figure \ref{fig:cavity_amplitude_plot_simulations}(e) and (f).

 Given the general solution, of particular interest are the steady-state amplitudes of the cavity coherent states

 which can be anticipated from the solutions of the quantum Langevin equation (QLE) when the resonator is driven by a classical source \cite{PhysRevA.92.012325} , i.e.,